 - Confirm they’ll know how they can best reach you when they have a question.
 Give them your phone number and email address.
 Tip: Fridge magnets are harder to lose than a business card.

 - Follow-up with them every six months to one year.
 Check how they’re doing, if their income or prescription drug needs have changed, and if they still feel that their plan is meeting their needs.

 Taking these measures can help you build client loyalty.
 Don’t forget, the smallest of actions can make a huge difference in the lives, and minds, of others.

 You’ve learned that selling D-SNPs can earn commissions during Medicare’s off-season, but there’s one point we need to make clear: If you’re only interested in selling these products for your own profit, you may quickly find that you’re not working in the right market.

 The dual-eligible population can be difficult to work with.
 Out in the field, you’ll encounter many people confused by their health insurance options.
 Your ability to explain things in an easy-to-understand manner and effectively answer questions will be tested.
 You may even find yourself in houses that make you cringe in a state of discomfort.

 Simply put, agents who sell D-SNPs do so because they truly want to help others through their business.
 You should sell them if you want to do the same.

 Contracting with D-SNPs can open the door to many new opportunities for your business.
 To learn more about these products or to find out which ones are most competitive near you, send us a message.

 Editor’s Note: This article was originally published in January 2017.
-It has been updated to reflect changes relevant to 2019.
+It has been updated to include information more relevant to 2024.